vidardb/docs/docs/example.md

 # VidarDB Examples

-In this section, we are going to show some VidarDB fundamental commands and basic interactions with Postgresql.
+In this section, we are going to show some basic VidarDB commands and simple interactions with PostgreSQL.

-## Fundamental Commands
+## Basic Commands

-To create a database `example` and change to use it:
+To create a database `example` and switch to it:

 ```sql
 CREATE DATABASE example;
 \c example;
 ```

-Create a new table `student` using VidarDB's data engine:
+Create a new table `student` using VidarDB's data engine.
+Claiming `EXTENSION` and `SERVER` are needed to trigger VidarDB's engine:

 ```sql
 CREATE EXTENSION kv_fdw;